danieleongari/picoGPT/README.md

 ### Notes on the "smartness" of the model

-By default the model uses the 124M parameters GPT-2 model, with an output length of 20 tokens..
+By default the model uses the 124M parameters [GPT-2 model](https://github.com/openai/gpt-2), with an output length of 20 tokens.
 PicoGPT is designed to get the most probable token at each step (equivalent to temperature=0), therefore these examples are reproducible.

 Some examples (with the default settings):